raphpap/smart-inactivity-agreement/ExternalAdapter/README.md

   - Key: `AES_KEY`
   - Value: <<replace with the same secret key that is used to encrypt the user's `FB_ACCESS_TOKEN`>>
 - Save

+# ENV
+Do not forget to add the env variable `AES_KEY` to your lambda, with the same value that is used to encrypt the Facebook access keys.